Gab-San/ing-sw-2024-Panceri-Ruzza-Santandrea-Villa/README.md

 ##### TUI notes

+It is advisable to run the TUI in fullscreen (press `Ctrl+Enter` in the terminal) or in a large enough window to allow the proper visualization of all scenes.
+If any scene does not display properly, enlarge the window and press `Enter` to refresh.

 The TUI uses ANSI color codes.
 They should show correctly on Mac/Linux consoles, but they are disabled on Windows CMD by default.

 You can enable them by following the instruction below: